Credit Available - See Credits tab below.

 ** Florida Participants Only: To automatically be reported to CE Broker, after completing and passing the online post-test/evaluation, please contact firstname.lastname@example.org to have your Florida credits reported to CE Broker.
 You will need to provide the full title of the activity, speaker name, date of live broadcast, your name and your license number in the email.

-PESI, Inc., #1062, is approved as a provider for social work continuing education by the Association of Social Work Boards (ASWB), www.aswb.org through the Approved Continuing Education (ACE) Program.
-PESI, Inc. maintains responsibility for the program.
-ASWB Approval Period: January 27, 2017-January 27, 2020.
-Licensed Social Workers should contact their regulatory board to determine course approval for continuing education credits.
-Social Workers participating in the course will receive 5.25 (Clinical) continuing education clock hours for completing this intermediate self-study package.
-A certificate of attendance will be awarded at the end of the program to social workers who complete the program evaluation and pass the post-test.
+PESI, Inc., #1062, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
+Organizations, not individual courses, are approved as ACE providers.
+State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
+PESI, Inc. maintains responsibility for the course.
+ACE provider approval period: January 27, 2017 - January 27, 2020.
+Social Workers completing this course receive 5.25 (Clinical) continuing education credits for completing this intermediate level course.
+A certificate of attendance will be awarded at the end of the program to social workers who complete the program evaluation.
+Full attendance is required.
+No partial credit will be offered for partial attendance.

-PESI, Inc., #1062, is approved as a provider for social work continuing education by the Association of Social Work Boards (ASWB), www.aswb.org through the Approved Continuing Education (ACE) Program.
-PESI, Inc. maintains responsibility for the program.
-ASWB Approval Period: January 27, 2017-January 27, 2020.
-Licensed Social Workers should contact their regulatory board to determine course approval for continuing education credits.
-Social Workers participating in the course will receive 5.25 (Clinical) continuing education clock hours for completing this intermediate self-study package.
-A certificate of attendance will be awarded at the end of the program to social workers who complete the program evaluation and pass the post-test.
+PESI, Inc., #1062, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
+Organizations, not individual courses, are approved as ACE providers.
+State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
+PESI, Inc. maintains responsibility for the course.
+ACE provider approval period: January 27, 2017 - January 27, 2020.
+Social Workers completing this course receive 5.25 (Clinical) continuing education credits for completing this intermediate level self-study course.
+A certificate of attendance will be awarded at the end of the program to social workers who complete the program evaluation.
+Full attendance is required.
+No partial credit will be offered for partial attendance.
 Canadian provinces may accept activities approved by the ASWB for ongoing professional development.

 PESI, Inc. is an approved provider with the State of Illinois, Department of Professional Regulation.
 License #: 159-000154.
 Successful completion of this self-study activity qualifies for 5.0 contact hours.